+sunDPAAccessType (directAccessOk)(DrawablePtr ; pDrawl, DrawablePtr pDraw2)
-Purpose This function determines whether simultaneous DPA is

-possible for two drawables.
-You must provide this function if drawables.
+Purpose This function determines whether simultaneous DPA is possible for two drawables.
+You must provide this function if your DDX handler's DPA mode is sunDPACustom.
+Returns pDraw1 and pDraw2 are sunDPAAccess types for the two drawables.
 If pDraw2 is NULL, call directAccessOK() to determine whether or not DPA is possible for a single drawable.
 The return codes are defined in dpa/sundpatype.h.

-$your\ DDX\ handler's\ DPA\ mode\ is\ \verb"sunDPAC" ustom.$

-Returns pDraw1 and pDraw2 are sunDPAAccess types for the two

-If DPA is not allowed for either of the drawables,

-sunDPANeither should be returned.

-If DPA is allowed for both drawables at the same time,

-sunDPABoth should be returned.
+If DPA is not allowed for either of the drawables, sunDPANeither should be returned.
+If DPA is allowed for both drawables at the same time, sunDPABoth should be returned.
 If DPA is allowed for the first drawable, but not the second (or if pDraw2 is NULL), sunDPAOne should be returned.

-If DPA is only allowed for the second drawable, ${\tt sunDPATwo}$ should be returned.
+If DPA is only allowed for the second drawable, sunDPATwo should be returned.
 Finally, if DPA is allowed for either of the drawables, but not at the same time, sunDPAEitherNotBoth should be returned.
 This might occur, for example, if the hardware register settings are different for the two drawables.